 Assessing operations or programs to ascertain whether results are consistent with established objectives and goals.

-Performing an investigation where evidence of fraud or a strong possibility of fraud has been determined.
+Performing an initial review where evidence of fraud or a strong possibility of fraud has been discovered and assist in determining whether the fraud merits further investigation by law enforcement or outside experts that specialize in fraud investigations.

 Providing assurance services through the objective examination of evidence for providing independent assessment on risk management, control, or governance processes for the District.